splarsxd/limit/README.md

-# limit
-Limit is a free program to check your internet speeds.
+Limit is a free open source program to monitor your internet speeds accurately.